HangfireIO/Hangfire.Documentation/background-methods/using-ioc-containers.rst

        }
    }

-Then, you need to register it as a current job activator:
+Then, you need to register it as a current job activator before starting the Hangfire server:

 .. code-block:: c#

    // Somewhere in bootstrap logic, for example in the Global.asax.cs file var container = new Container();
    GlobalConfiguration.Configuration.UseActivator(new ContainerJobActivator(container));
+   ...
+   app.UseHangfireServer();

 To simplify the initial installation, there are some integration  packages already available on NuGet: